MatthewLeo124/Comp9417_Major_Project/README.md

   2) Have sufficient RAM as the associated dataset can use > 32 GB of RAM
   3) Open within Jupyter Notebook and run from the top to bottom.

+Raw data:
+	Can be downloaded from here: https://www.kaggle.com/datasets/raddar/amex-data-integer-dtypes-parquet-format

 To Run the whole program
 	- just run it and it should work